clintonwoo/hackernews-react-graphql/README.md

 ### Directory Structure

-Each directory contains a README.
+Each web page has a React component in `pages`.
+Server code is in `server`.
+Shared code that runs on client or server is in `src`.
+Do not import from `server` or `pages` in `src` to avoid running code in the wrong environment.

-_root_ - Only contains config files such as Babel, ESLint, Docker, Flow, NPM, Yarn, Git.
+The project root contains config files such as TypeScript, Babel, ESLint, Docker, Flow, NPM, Yarn, Git.

 ## How To Start